 - You can’t go wrong with a Little Black Dirndl

-- And I love the simplicity of the Everyday Dirndls – I have one in grey and it’s my favorite.
+- And I love the simplicity of the Everyday Dirndls – I have one in grey and I wear it so many different ways.

 - Of course, the suede Die Heimat Dirndl is my perpetual fave.